Session

 @SerialName(value = "latest_activity")

-val latestActivity: SessionActivity? = null
+val latestActivity: SessionActivity?

 Link copied to clipboard